 Good strategic debate and decision making remain central to the work of any board.
-At Lancashire we are fortunate in having a nimble strategy and a simple 'flat' structure with a total employee headcount at 31 December 2017 of 204.
+At Lancashire we are fortunate in having a nimble strategy and a simple 'flat' structure with a total employee headcount at 31 December 2018 of 218.
 This means that all our Directors have regular opportunities to meet with both the members of our management team and other employees within the business.
 That helps inform our Board's active understanding of the business, its needs and challenges.

-Further to the requirements of Solvency II, UK regulated insurers are required to prepare an ORSA report.
+Further to the requirements of Solvency II, under Bermuda's equivalent regime, Bermuda regulated insurers are required to prepare an ORSA report.
 Both the management team and the Board have engaged fully with the ORSA process, and use it as a tool to help deepen our understanding of our business, better understand the risks and opportunities facing it and to refine and focus Lancashire's strategic thinking and priorities.